zhitaoli-6/ocssd-dev/README.md

 ### Goals

 As a linux kernel module, this project provides RAID features on many Open-Channel SSDs.
-It combines RAID2.0 design with new storage deivce,  which has promising advantages compared to raid on conventional flash devices:
+By codesiggn upper layer storage system with underlying Open-Channel SSDs, the proposed Log-ROC is written inlog structured way, which can eliminate the cost of parities.

+Compared to software raid5 on pblk, Log-ROC has following contributions:
+1. higher performance and longer lifespan of SSDs, because parities update need zero read and minimum write.
+RAID5 on pblk will need 2X read and 2X write in random write workload.
+2. flexible data placement, which allows:
-1. fast recovery from device failures
+	- fast recovery from device failures
-2. low-cost to resize
+	- low-cost to resize
-3. low amplification compared to software raid on pblk
-4. global wear-levelling
+	- global wear-levelling
-5. low variation of IO latency

 ### Design